inferno-framework/inferno-core/docs/concepts.md

   integration.
 - **Inferno Test Suite**: An executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
-The tests are organized heirarchically.
+The tests are organized hierarchically.
 They may import tests from other Test Kits.
 It may be the expectation of a Test Suite that a conformant system will pass all provided tests, or that the system may fail some tests.
 An individual test suite defines how to interpret failures at the test level and in aggregate.